 I lived in a very black and white world.
 Now, I see grey.
 A lot of grey.
-Now I see the hurt that everyone wears and I realise that it’s not just me that feels this way, it’s not just me that doesn’t have it all figured out.
-We are all damaged in some way, none of us is perfect.
-My dream of attaining some level of perfection shattered into a billion pieces, why? because It doesn’t exist.
+Now I see the hurt that everyone wears, and I realise that it’s not just me that feels this way; it’s not just me that doesn’t have it all figured out.
+We are all damaged in some way; none of us is perfect.
+My dream of attaining some level of perfection shattered into a billion pieces; why?
+Because It doesn’t exist.

-I had been living my life on autopilot for years – doing all the “right” things, and either avoiding or feeling extreme guilt, about doing the wrong things.
+I had been living my life on autopilot for years – doing all the “right” things, and either avoiding or feeling extreme guilt about doing the wrong things.
 I was a cog in the system performing as I should, being a “good” girl.

-Yet I thought if I could throw a few tourist pics on FB and tell people next time I saw them that I had just been to America, again, they might think I knew what I was doing, they might even think I have got it all together.
-Instead, I would find myself in hotel rooms around the world too scared to go anywhere in case this or that happens (thanks anxiety).
+Yet I thought if I could throw a few tourist pics on FB and tell people next time I saw them that I had just been to America, again, they might think I knew what I was doing; they might even think I have got it all together.
+Instead, I would find myself in hotel rooms around the world, too scared to go anywhere if this or that happens (thanks anxiety).

-I am learning that “having the answers” can bring some sort of peace through control, it’s only perceived control, but nonetheless, there is a certain charm to feeling like you have a good idea about predicting what comes next.
+I am learning that “having the answers” can bring some peace through control, it’s only perceived control, but there is a certain charm to feeling like you have a good idea about predicting what comes next.
 Predicting what life will throw at you, how you will handle it and how you will glisten your way out the other side like a bright shiny star.